 So much in the wellness sphere seems gimmicky.
 What practices are legit?

 I believe in finding balance and rhythm with nature—and with your own nature.
 It’s important to remember that there are no quick fixes.
 I’ve explored Eastern medicine and acupuncture in great depth and am still in awe of the intelligence of these systems to resolve long-standing issues and trauma, and bring about balance and vitality in both tangible and intangible ways.

-Photography Courtesy Of: sam grant
+Photography by: sam grant